VTYX Investors Have Opportunity to Lead Ventyx Biosciences, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 21, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ventyx Biosciences, Inc. ("Ventyx" or the "Company") (NASDAQ: VTYX).
+LOS ANGELES, March 26, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ventyx Biosciences, Inc. ("Ventyx" or the "Company") (NASDAQ: VTYX).

 Class Period: October 21, 2021 – November 6, 2023